 2. Marvel at the Tropical Plants at Gaylord Opryland Resort Gardens

 Gaylord Opryland Resort Gardens is a botanical bonanza of 50,000 tropical plants spread over nine acres of indoor gardens.
 Rain or shine, buoy your spirits with floral splendor, including rare and exotic specimens.
 Even if you're not a gardener, you will be impressed by the blooms.
 A staff of 20 horticulturalists takes care of this magnificent collection.

 Ten thousand plants, including palm trees 60 feet high, thrive in the Garden Conservatory.
 Cascades Atrium sourced most of its 8,200 plants, including a 40-foot palm, from Florida.
 The entrance to the Delta Atrium is graced by two equally tall southern magnolias.

 Adding to the Southern feel of this garden, notice the Spanish moss draping from some of the trees.
 There are 1,500 plants, including 30 varieties of camellias, in the steamy fragrant Delta.

 Don't miss the mesmerizing fountain and atrium show.
 The dancing water streams are perfectly choreographed with accompanying music and lights.

 3. See the Parthenon at Centennial Park

 You could spend a day doing free things at the 132-acre Centennial Park.
 See the iconic Parthenon of Nashville, which was built in 1897 for the Tennessee Centennial Exposition.
-It's a replica of the original in Athens constructed in 438 BCE.
-There's also a one-mile walking trail, volleyball courts, an exercise trail, and a park for your pooch.
+It's a replica of the original in Athens completed in 438 BCE.
+There's also a one-mile walking trail, sand volleyball courts, an exercise trail, and a park for your pooch.